30 Things Your Allergist Wishes You Knew

 There are so many over-the-counter allergy options now, people often diagnose and treat themselves.
 “So read the label and know what you’re getting,” says Michael Smith, MD, board-certified internal medicine doctor based in Atlanta.
 “For example, many antihistamines come in a ‘D’ variety, for decongestant.
 But if you’re not congested, don’t take this kind.”

 Allergy shots help a lot, but they’re not right for everyone

 Allergy shots are great … for some people.
 “If you have only spring or fall allergies, allergy shots probably aren’t going to be worth your while.
 But if you have multi-season or year-round symptoms, they can help long-term with amazing results,” says Dr. Smith.
 Shots are also a major time commitment.
 For the first few months, you have to get them once a week then wait for 30 minutes to make sure you don’t have a reaction.
 These are weird things that can make your allergies worse.

 You’re starting treatment too late

-You don't want to hear this from me, but you’re getting too fat
+You don’t want to hear this from me, but you may need to lose weight